How to Build a Legacy, According to Track Two Podcast

 Kuchta never had a shortage of app and company ideas.
 But with time, he was able to single them out to find the one that would leave the largest legacy and help the greatest number of people.
 Kuchta describes how influential it was to work at group homes in his early career, and how it fostered not only his appreciation for the underserved and misunderstood, but also taught him about how the system worked and how to improve it.
 It speaks to the importance of knowing the field you want to improve and finding reasonable ways to create actual change.

-‘The Business Behind Philanthropy’ With Will Fitzpatrick
+‘The Business Behind Philanthropy’ with Will Fitzpatrick

 Here, Gerber and Gouaux talk to WIll Fitzpatrick, a lawyer, criminal reform activist and technology innovator.
 Although Fitzpatrick’s original goal was not philanthropy, he is now well known for his charitable actions and the communities in which he has helped improve quality of life.
 His shift to philanthropy as a job rather than a habit began with meeting eBay founder Pierre Omidyar while working at Omidyar Networks.
 Omidyar opened Fitzpatrick’s eyes to the methods for efficient and successful charitable solutions.
 Fitzpatrick speaks to the idea of investing in people who he believes have the ability to create impactful change, rather than presenting grants or using other less personal methods.
 This system allows for independence and trust in the communities and the catalyzing forces they are investing in.
 All too often, “humanitarians” throw money at problems and attempt to restructure a community how they see would be most beneficial, but Fitzpatrick’s ideology is about providing the infrastructure so that those already in the community can allow their goals to be more seamlessly realized.

-‘Igniting Meaningful Conversations’ With Fred Dust
+‘Igniting Meaningful Conversations’ with Fred Dust

-Fred Dust is a senior partner and current global managing director at IDEO; He serves on multiple boards as well, including Sundance, NPR and The New School, to name a few.
-Dust is also an author of multiple books, most recently having published Making Conversations: 7 Essential Elements of Meaningful Communication.
+Fred Dust was a senior partner and global managing director at IDEO; He serves on multiple boards as well, including Sundance, NPR and The New School, to name a few.
+Dust is also an author of multiple books, most recently having published Making Conversation: Seven Essential Elements of Meaningful Communication.
 Legacy is a big passion in Dust’s life, from his father’s philanthropic $5,000 dinners to his grandmother’s love for storytelling, which has translated into his own authorship.
 When Dust speaks about his book and the topics he covers he says, “I think there are people who are really good at listening to the world.
 And it’s about how do you use creativity and imagination and joy and bring that to the hardest conversations in your life?”
 Dust’s views have already inspired so many and helped promote change; even in a 50-minute podcast episode, you will find yourself pondering how you can cultivate meaningful conversations.

-‘A New System for Success’ With Justine Evirs
+‘A New System for Success’ with Justine Evirs

 In this episode, Gerber and Gouaux talk to Justine Evirs, president and founder of The Paradigm Switch (TPS).
 The Paradigm Switch is a nonprofit digital ecosystem that centers around helping military spouses cultivate careers that work within their unique lifestyle.
 As a Navy veteran and spouse herself, Evirs has experienced firsthand the difficulties and differences in employment and earnings between military spouses and their counterparts.
 Evirs focuses on higher education, social entrepreneurship, innovative program design, educational programs, leadership development and more.
 Her work has centered around forcing a culture change, impacting and reimagining the roles military spouses are given.
 Building such a legacy, from creating the foundation to seeing your ideas take root and thrive, hasn’t been easy, but because of her passion, Evirs was able to succeed.

-‘How to Create Leaders’ With Wayne Clarke
+‘How to Create Leaders’ with Wayne Clarke

 This episode with Wayne Clarke highlights his work as executive director at Oakland Impact Center, an organization focused on bringing help and resources to underserved communities and people.
 Having grown up in West Oakland himself, Clarke has seen the danger poverty and unequal treatment brings and how it affects young children attempting to make a life for themselves.
 The insight that Clarke has, having actually grown up in the community he is working to help, is invaluable.